nvimpel/chipwhisperer/docs/source/Targets/CW303 XMEGA.md

 ### Building firmware

-The XMEGA uses AVR architecture and needs an AVR compiler.
+The XMEGA uses AVR architecture and needs an AVR compiler (which you'll have if you followed our {doc}`../installation` instructions).

 The target firmware can be found under the `chipwhisperer/firmware/mcu/` directory in their project (e.g. simpleserial-aes, basic-passwdcheck) folder.